wendybovill/quiz-project/README.md

     writing (and researching).

+## Design Variation:
+The site has extra features added which are not in the original mockups/wireframes.
+A page has been added which will enable the user to remove individual user scores or clear all scores.
+This also has Alerts to the user to confirm their choices before final action is taken.

 ## Future Development:

 1. Integrate additional General Knowledge quiz, and add more questions to the Wellbeing quiz, which will require